erodner/giss/README.md

 Inspired by https://github.com/skyzer/google-reverse-image-search-scraper

 WARNING AND DISCLAIMER: The code is only intended for research purposes and only for small-scale queries.
 Google will immediately block your requests, when you are greedy (for good reason!), so use this code carefully and with proper reasoning.
 The authors do not take responsibility for any damage.
+Furthermore, the website structure is changing continuously and in case you do not get any results, you need to modify the xpath queries in the code.

 Usage
 ====================================